Using augmented reality in elearning

 A way of making elearning more immersive

 Popular examples of AR include Nintendo’s Pokémon Go app, which places Pokémon into the world around you.
 Or the IKEA mobile app, which allows a user to place items of furniture into their own home before they actually purchase them.
-Both examples offer a more interactive and immersive experience.
-In turn, this allows users to become more engaged with what they’re doing.
-So you can start to visualise how this might really help in a learning environment.

 Is augmented reality the same as virtual reality?